ad-freiburg/osm2rdf/README.md

 ## Accompanying services and materials

-Weekly updated downloads for the complete OSM as well as for individual countries are provided on https://osm2rdf.cs.uni-freiburg.de .
+Weekly updated downloads for the complete OSM as well as for individual countries are provided [here](https://osm2rdf.cs.uni-freiburg.de).

 A SPARQL endpoint (based on [the QLever SPARQL engine](https://github.com/ad-freiburg/qlever)) for the complete OSM data is available under https://qlever.dev/osm-planet.
 Example: [all buildings under a powerline][https://qlever.dev/osm-planet/Wd07W1].